King Edward VI Camp Hill School for Boys: Sports

-The sports played at Camp Hill are seasonal: rugby and hockey in the Winter term and Spring term; in the Summer term: cricket and athletics are the main sports.
-Other sports include basketball, fitness, gymnastics, and tennis.
-Sixth form students may play football during games periods, and seniors (Years 11–13) especially the sixth form have the opportunity to play a wide variety of sports, including football, hockey, rugby, cricket, athletics, basketball, badminton, volleyball, table tennis, swimming, squash and tennis.
+The sports played at Camp Hill are seasonal: rugby, and hockey in the Winter and Spring term, and cricket, athletics and tennis in the Summer term.
+Other sports include basketball, fitness, handball and football.
+In their games afternoon, Seniors (Years 11–13) especially the sixth form have the opportunity to play a wide variety of sports, including football, hockey, rugby, cricket, athletics, basketball, badminton, volleyball, table tennis, swimming, squash and tennis.
 All students are required to take part in certain house events (known as Standards) - cross-country, swimming and athletics.
-Other off-curriculum sports include fencing, swimming, and rugby and cricket training after school.
+Other off-curriculum sports include swimming, and rugby and cricket training after school.